Hamiltonian Forging of a Thermofield Double: TFD States as Ground States

 with \be \mu_i (\beta) = \frac{\omega_i}{2\sinh \beta\omega_i/2} \, . \ee

-A proof of this statement can be found in the Supplemental Material.
+A proof of this statement can be found in App.~\ref{sec:app_A}.
 The overlap $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}| = 1$ is maximal, for all values of $\beta$.\footnote{In fact, $\ket{\hbox{GS}(\beta)}$ is the ground state of a uniparametric family of Hamiltonians.
 Apart from $H_{tot}$ in \eqref{htot}, two important members of this family are also $H_L - H_R$ and $H_L + \frac{1}{2}H_{LR}$.
 For the second, this provides a short proof for the Entanglement Cloning Theorem \cite{Hsieh_2016}.
-See Supplemental Material for more information.}
+See App.~\ref{sec:app_A} for more information.}

 A four-fermion interaction like $H_4$ in \eqref{hamil} makes the situation depart from the free exact case.
-The question now is twofold: a) how should we modify the $H_{LR}$ Hamiltonian so as to maintain the overlap as close to one as possible? b) how large can $H_4$ be made in order to stay globally within some tolerance, say, $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}| \geq 0.99$.
+The question now is twofold: (a) how should we modify the interaction Hamiltonian $H_{LR}$ so as to maintain the overlap as close to one as possible?, and (b) how large can $H_4$ be made while staying globally within some tolerance, say, $|\braket{\hbox{GS}(\beta)}{\hbox{TFD}(\beta)}| \geq 0.99$.\footnote{Of course, an implicit assumption in the spirit of any perturbative approach is that, in making $H_4$ large, we do not hit any quantum phase transition. }

 For the first question, a minimal answer would be to stick to the same structure as in \eqref{htot} and \eqref{hLRLR}, and only modify the set of numbers $\omega_i \to \tilde\omega_i = \omega_i + \delta \omega_i $ which are then plugged into \eqref{muofbeta} to construct the improved LR interaction.
 The shifts $\delta\omega_i$ should be readable from the structure of the perturbing Hamiltonian $H_4$.
 An educated guess is to extract them from a mean-field calculation.